HeyFarrukh/web-app/content/articles/cv-guide.md

 -   **Consistency is KEY!**
 -   Always start from most to least recent
 -   Ensure no spelling or grammar errors.
 -   Some companies will have AI filtering.
 To prepare for this, try and use as many important keywords from the job description which naturally fit.
-Use our CV optimisation to help you
+Use our [FREE CV Optimiser](/optimise-cv) to help you
 -   When read by a recruiter, they will spend less than a minute reading, so focus on what you did, and why it mattered (impact) in the first line of each experience -**Measurable impacts!**
 -   If it’s hard to quantify your work, use “Action” & “Result” from the <a href = "https://uk.indeed.com/career-advice/interviewing/starr-method">STARR framework</a>, and estimate the impact of what you did
 ---